Update – ‘Volvo Recharge models gain popularity worldwide’ section updated.

 2022 Volvo XC90 Production & Release Date

 Unlike the current XC90, manufactured in Europe, the next-gen 2022 Volvo XC90 will roll out of the American plant located in Ridgeville, South Carolina.
-Production and U.S. launch of the hybrid variants may begin in late 2022.
+Production and U.S. launch of the hybrid variants could begin in late-2022, although premiere and production dates could be largely influenced by the situation with the semiconductor chips.
+The Volvo Cars South Carolina Factory will become the first plant of the company worldwide to manufacture only EVs later this decade.
+That’s a confirmation straight from Hakan Samuelsson, CEO, Volvo Cars.